 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one insurance provider and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-What is Kentucky SR22 Insurance?
+What is Kentucky SR-22 Insurance?

-A SR22 car insurance certificate, also known as a financial responsibility insurance form, serves as proof that you are financially responsible for carrying the minimum required amount of insurance on your vehicle.
+An SR-22 car insurance certificate, also known as a financial responsibility insurance form, serves as proof that you are financially responsible for carrying the minimum required amount of insurance on your vehicle.

-Who Needs SR22 Insurance in Kentucky?
+Who needs SR-22 insurance in Kentucky?

-There are three types of SR22 forms a driver can file: Operator, Owner and Operator-Owner.
-Operator’s SR22 insurance covers financial responsibility for drivers who do not own a vehicle.
-Owner’s SR22 insurance covers financial responsibility for drivers who own a vehicle.
-Operator’s-Owner’s SR22 insurance covers financial responsibility for all vehicles a driver owns or does not own.
+There are three types of SR-22 forms a driver can file: Operator, Owner and Operator-Owner.
+Operator’s SR-22 insurance covers financial responsibility for drivers who do not own a vehicle.
+Owner’s SR-22 insurance covers financial responsibility for drivers who own a vehicle.
+Operator’s-Owner’s SR-22 insurance covers financial responsibility for all vehicles a driver owns or does not own.

-Is SR22 Insurance Required in Kentucky?
+Is SR-22 Insurance required in Kentucky?

 All motorists in the state of Kentucky must carry liability insurance; Kentucky SR-22 car insurance is not required.
-Drivers who have to file an SR22 in another state should continue to do so.
+Drivers who have to file an SR-22 in another state should continue to do so.

 How can I file a KY SR-22 Insurance Form?